Overview & Procedure

 An intrathecal pain pump is a surgically implanted drug delivery system that sends pain medication directly to the spinal cord.
 This unique treatment option may be recommended to patients who have not experienced adequate pain relief from conservative therapies, such as over-the-counter painkillers, ice, and rest.
 Intrathecal pain pumps are ideal for patients wanting to reduce their dependence on oral medications.
 Because intrathecal pain pumps deliver medication directly to the spinal cord, less medicine is needed to provide the same amount of pain relief.
 Over time, patients experience sustained pain relief while reducing their risk of medication-related side effects.

-After the procedure, the patient’s blood pressure, heart rate, pain levels, and respiration are monitored by the physician.
-After care instructions will be given to the patient upon discharge, but generally speaking, patients will be asked to avoid strenuous, physical activity for six to eight weeks.
+Immediately after the procedure, patients are sent to a separate room to recover.
+During this time, the patient’s vitals are monitored for any signs of an adverse reaction.
+Aftercare instructions will be given to the patient upon discharge.
+Patients will be asked to avoid strenuous, physical activity for six to eight weeks.
 Additionally, patients may be prohibited from driving and completing housework for two to four weeks.
-Any signs of a fever, infection, increased pain, redness, or swelling should be reported to a Southwest Spine & Pain Center physician immediately.
+A back brace may be recommended.
+Any signs of a fever, infection, increased pain, redness, or swelling should be reported to a Southwest Spine and Pain Center physician immediately.
+If it is after hours, the patient should report to the ER if they experience these side effects.